Estuarine habitat resilience fact sheets

 This research was conducted under the Caring for our Country - Community Action Grant.
 SURG volunteers surveyed sites throughout the marine park using a representative fish species list.
 This provided information indicating frequency of occurrence as well as relative abundance data that will be indicative of changing distributions of species as a result of events like climate change.
 The information generated will be added to a database curated by Southern Cross University thus linking it to a state wide program funded by NSW Coastal Management Authorities.

-SURG members have been involved in research projects in the Solitary Islands Marine Park since 1985, some of which were:
+SURG members have also been involved in many other research projects in the Solitary Islands Marine Park since 1985, some of which were:

 - The compilation of a small booklet containing identification details and photographs of marine animals found in the local waters.
 Examples of nudibranchs, crustaceans and echinoderms were among those featured.

 - Mapping eight major underwater habitats found around the islands in the Marine Park.
 This mapping was conducted before the formation of the Marine Park and the information collected using quadrat and line transect methods formed the basis of the early zoning plans for the Marine Reserve and then the Marine Park.

 - Investigation into the phenomenon of coral bleaching.
 Tagged corals at a number of sites around the northern islands of the Marine Park were photographically monitored.
 Regular inspections of these corals plus random 30m transects of the sea bottom to determine coral density resulted in a wealth of information invaluable to researchers of the Marine Park.